-Downing was founded by Sir George Downing, third Baronet, with wealth left by his grandfather, who served Cromwell and Charles II as well as building 10 Downing Street, the London home of the Prime Minister.
+Downing College was founded by Sir George Downing, 3rd Baronet.
+Much of the family's wealth was generated in the 17th century through the governmental career of his grandfather Sir George Downing, 1st Baronet, who served Cromwell and Charles II as well as building 10 Downing Street, the London home of the Prime Minister.

 Sir George was born at East Hatley, West Cambridgeshire, in 1685 and was raised by his aunt following the death of his mother when George was only three.
 He was married to his cousin, Mary, when she was 13 and George only 15.
 Due to their age the couple never lived together as, in 1703, Mary went to London to become a Maid of Honour to Queen Anne against her husband's wishes.

 In 1717 George obtained an Act of Parliament which gave legal sanction to his living apart from his wife without being divorced and he then made the will which led to the foundation of Downing College.
 With no hope of a legitimate heir, he left the estates to the next heir to the baronetcy, his cousin Jacob Garrard Downing.
 If Jacob died without heir, the estates would go to three cousins in succession.
 If all four died without issue, the estates were to be used to found a college at Cambridge called Downing.

 George died in 1749 and Jacob in 1764, by which time the other named heirs had also passed away.
 The College should have come into existence then, but Jacob's widow, Margaret, refused to give up the estates.
 Sir George's legal heirs were forced to enter into expensive and lengthy legal action.
 Margaret died in 1778 but her second husband and nephew continued to resist until 1800 when the Court decided in favour of Sir George's will.
 Finally, Downing College was granted a Royal Charter.